RanIvgi/PoseCoach-Android/README.md

 <img src="instruction_images/set_camera.jpg" alt="Camera Setup" width="200"/>

-**Once on camera screen:**
+**Once on the camera screen:**
-1. Ensure you're positioned correctly in the camera frame
+1. Stand so your entire body is clearly visible within the camera frame—head to feet, centered, and not cut off.
+2. Adjust your position if needed to ensure good lighting and no major obstructions.
-2. **Tap the Play button** ▶️ to start the exercise
+3. When ready, **tap the Play button** ▶️ to begin your exercise session.

 **Controls available:**
 - **Camera Switch button** 🔄 - Tap to switch between front and back camera